 4) Be prepared for friends and family to show confusion and disappointment over your decision.
 When you take a leap, it makes them question their own lives, causing them feelings of dis-ease.
 They may attack your decision to make themselves feel better about their choice to live in Stuckville.
 Surround yourself with cheerleaders and people who adore you.
 Avoid Negative Neds.

 5) Focus on where you want to be.
 Create a vision board or write out how you envision your life a year or five years from now.
-Verbalize and write positive affirmations and roll yourself in bubble wrap of abundance, good energy, and gratitude.
+Verbalize and write positive affirmations and roll yourself in a bubble wrap of abundance, good energy, and gratitude.
 Some days it’ll take every woo-woo trick just to make it through.
 Write messages to yourself daily to help boost your morale.
 Ask a couple of trusted friends to be your encouragers during this time.
 Self-doubt about your decision will plague you but stay focused on the road ahead.

 6) Think about your deathbed—a lot.
 Think, “What would I think on my deathbed if I stayed at this job?
 Would I be proud of myself for sticking it out, or would I be relieved I dared to leave when I did?”
 One of the biggest deathbed regrets is living a life on someone else’s terms.
 Start living your life on your terms.
 Now.

 7) If you still can’t make yourself leave, make a one-year plan.
 Think of your current job as your investor for your next chapter.
-Use your current paycheck (the gold of your golden handcuffs) to fund the steps leading towards your dream.
+Use your current paycheck (the gold of your golden handcuffs) to fund the steps leading toward your dream.

 8) Take a deep breath and JUMP!
-You’ll be astounded how high and far you can go without the gold weighing you down!
+You’ll be astounded by how high and far you can go without the gold weighing you down!

 Feeling overwhelmed and directionless?
 Do you feel lost when thinking about your next step?
 Do you find yourself in a rut with your career, marriage, and parenting?
 Do you long for energy, excitement, and a sense of purpose in your life?
 Are you ready to take control of your life and start being the best version of you?
 Reach Hope at HopethePA.com